The Chat Pile, now a 3-acre parking lot that looks north at the new Valles Mines Post Office

 report, page 2 of 6).

-Because it resembled red clay, was very similar in weight, and bonded when wet to the
+Because smithsonite resembled red clay, was very similar in weight, and bonded when wet to the

-rust-colored goethite, also weighing and looking the same.
-Things did not go well, as all three ingredients
+goethite (iron oxide), also weighing and looking the same, things did not go well, as all three ingredients

 got washed downstream together, mistaken as huge amounts of waste mud.